 Like many people nearing the big 3-0, I’ve spent some time thinking (obsessing) about where I am in my life and what I want to accomplish going forward.
-Many of those thoughts have centered on my personal life, however I’ve also reflected on my financial life.
+While many of those thoughts have centered around my personal life, I’ve also reflected on my financial life.

 On my personal website, I document how I paid off my mortgage in 2 years at age 27.
 It’s something I’m very proud of, but I don’t think it would have been possible had I not laid the groundwork early on.

 Here are 13 things I discovered about money in my 20s

 1. Higher education doesn't have to break the bank - I graduated from college without any student loan debt by attending a community college, followed by a state school.
 Total cost? $10,000.
 I have a bachelor's degree just like all of my friends, but thankfully I’m not still paying for it.
 Graduating with zero debt helped me jumpstart my savings as soon as I landed my first career job.

 Read more: 5 ways to save money on your college degree